MOND as a transformation between non-inertial reference frames via Sciama's interpretation of Mach's Principle: Introduction

 The first historically suggestion of gravity arising necessarily as a consequence of the relativity of inertia came from Hans Reissner \cite{Reissner1915}.
 Schrödinger soon identified in 1925 \cite{Schrodinger1925} that GR did not fully implement Mach's principle, and proposed a relationship between the gravitational potential of distant masses and the speed of light: “\textit{This remarkable relationship states that the (negative) potential of all masses at the point of observation, calculated with the gravitational constant valid at that observation point, must be equal to half the square of the speed of light.}".
-The conclusion was reached by imposing that kinetic energy had an origin in a potential-like interaction (such as all the other forms of energy, which have an origin in an interaction) and being relational, so that $K=mv^2/2$ based on absolute mass and velocity can be expressed through the gravitational Newtonian potential $Gm/r$ so that $K=(Gm_{i}/ r_{ij})(m_{j} v_{ij}^2 /2c^2)$ with the necessity of introducing $c^2$.
-The term $Gm_{i}/r_{ij}c^2=GM_u/c^2R_u \sim 1$ is considered to be missing in the original formulation with $M_u$ being the sum of all masses and $R_u$ the distance between the moving particle $m_{j}$ and $M_u$.
-This relationship was afterwards credited to Reissner by Schrödinger himself.
+This conclusion was reached by imposing that the kinetic energy term had an origin in a potential-like interaction (such as all other forms of energy, which have an origin in an interaction) and was relational, so that $K=mv^2/2$ can be expressed through the gravitational Newtonian potential $Gm/r$ so that $K=(Gm_{i}/ r_{ij})(m_{j} v_{ij}^2 /2c^2)$ with the need to introduce the square of the speed of light.
+The term $Gm_{i}/r_{ij}c^2=GM_u/c^2R_u \sim 1$ is considered missing in the original Newtonian formulation, with $M_u$ being the sum of all masses within $R_u$, the distance between the moving particle $m_{j}$ and $M_u$.
+Schrödinger's formulation predicted a finite observable universe, since the potential of an infinite non-expanding eternal universe would also be infinite, even though the expansion of the universe was not known at the time.
+This relationship was later credited to Reissner's 1915 work by Schrödinger himself.